Is Your Breastfed Baby Refusing to Take a Bottle? Try These Tips!

 10 Tips for Getting a Breastfed Baby to Take a Bottle

 You may be able to skip a few steps here if you can quickly determine the reason for your baby’s refusal to take a bottle.
 Is it the bottle itself?
-The taste or texture bothers them?
+Does the taste or texture bother them?
 Is it the temperature being different than milk from the breast?